sagemath/sagewiki_to_gh-2022-10-10/days88.md

 * Common implementations of different trees of expressions, e.g. for algebraic numbers or symbolic ring.
-Also for use in pedagogical assessment (Vincent, Duane)
+Also for use in pedagogical assessment (Vincent, Duane, Fowler)

+* Cup product for cohomology (Fowler)

 == When and where? ==